-The Faculty Senate shall exercise general legislative powers for the faculty as outlined in Article I, Section A.
+The Faculty Senate shall exercise general legislative authority for the faculty and shall be the sole campus representative governance body authorized to develop and recommend educational and academic policies and programs.
+The Faculty Senate may also make recommendations on any institutional matters impacting faculty consistent with Article I, Section A.

-The Faculty Senate shall have sole jurisdiction over responsibility:

-admission requirements; transfer of credits; withdrawals; academic honesty; scholastic probation, suspension, and dismissal;

-curriculum and courses;

-degrees and requirements for degrees;

-award of academic honors; recommendations to the Board of Trustees of the names of individuals to receive honorary degrees.

-The Faculty Senate will report to the Campus Council for informational and advisory purposes all legislation which it passes.
+The Faculty Senate shall report to the Campus Council for informational and advisory purposes all legislation which it passes.

-The Chancellor may veto any action of the Faculty Senate within 30 days after receipt of the action.
-He may suspend the action for 30 days and seek Campus Council advice before taking action on the legislation.

-At its next regular or special meeting after the Chancellor has vetoed Faculty Senate legislation, the Faculty Senate may, by a vote of at least three-fifths of those present and voting with a quorum present, appeal the matter to the President of the University.
-In this event, if the issue is not resolved within thirty days, the President shall submit the matter to the Board of Trustees.
+Recommendations adopted through the Faculty Senate shall be transmitted to the Chancellor, with a specific request for the Chancellor’s review and favorable action.
+If the Chancellor declines to act favorably upon such a recommendation within two weeks of receiving it, the Faculty Senate, upon a majority vote, may refer the action to the Campus Council for review.
+The Campus Council, upon a three-fifths vote, may request that the President consider the matter. .

+If a resolution is not achieved on the recommendation within 30 days after referral to the President, the President may submit the recommendation to the Board of Trustees for consideration.

-The Faculty Senate shall have sole jurisdiction to pass legislation that negates or approves any action of the faculty of any college or school, of the at-large faculty, or of any other group of the faculty, provided however that if such legislation of the Faculty Senate directly affects students or staff, and is not within the sole jurisdiction of the Faculty Senate, it shall be referred to the Campus Council for final action.
+The Faculty Senate shall have authority to pass legislation expressing its approval or disapproval of any recommendation of the faculty of any college or school or of any other group of the faculty on educational and academic policies and programs or other recommendations on any institutional matters impacting faculty.
+Further, any favorable recommendation of the Faculty Senate shall be referred to the Chancellor consistent with this policy, with any negative recommendation of the Faculty Senate with rationale be reported back to the proposer.

-The Faculty Senate shall have sole jurisdiction to pass legislation for the establishment of a judicial system for graduate and undergraduate students which includes a code of conduct, and any such judicial system established prior to July 1, 1996 shall remain in effect, subject to the continuing jurisdiction of the Faculty Senate;

-The Faculty Senate may refer to the faculty proposed amendments of these Articles as under the procedures outlined in Article I, Section D above.

 B. Membership

 Each member of the Faculty Senate shall be a member of the faculty who is eligible to vote for members of the Faculty Senate.
+The following members of the faculty shall be eligible to vote for the Faculty Senate Chair, Faculty Senate Vice-Chair, and members of the Faculty Senate:

+(1) tenured or tenure-track faculty who hold a half-time or greater appointment;

+(2) clinical, teaching, research faculty or professors of practice who hold a half-time or greater appointment;

+(3) instructors in their third (or greater) consecutive year of at least a half-time appointment or greater; and

+(4) those additional faculty who have been declared eligible to vote by the Faculty Senate.

-The voting membership of the Faculty Senate shall consist of the Chair, the Vice Chair, and 45 representatives elected pursuant to paragraphs 4-8 below.
+The voting membership of the Faculty Senate shall consist of the Chair, the Vice Chair, and representatives elected pursuant to paragraphs 4-7 below.

-The Chancellor, the Vice Chancellor for Academic Affairs, the dean of each college or school (including the Graduate School and Continuing Education), the dean (or director) of University libraries, and the directors of women’s and men’s intercollegiate athletics, shall be non-voting members of the Faculty Senate.
-This provision does not preclude any dean or director from election as a voting representative pursuant to paragraphs 4-8 below.
+The Chancellor, the Provost and Vice Chancellor for Academic Affairs, the dean of each undergraduate academic college or school as well as the deans of the School of Law, the Graduate School and International Education, Students, Admissions, Honors College, University Libraries, and the Senior Associate Athletic Director , shall be non-voting members of the Faculty Senate.
+This provision does not preclude any dean from election as a voting representative pursuant to paragraphs 4-8 below.

-The members of each separate faculty (identified in Article III, Section A.l) who are eligible to vote shall elect for staggered two-year terms one Faculty Senate representative for each 25 such members of that separate faculty, except that each separate faculty shall be entitled to at least one representative.
+The members of each separate faculty (identified in Article III, Section A.l) who are eligible to vote, shall elect for staggered two-year terms one Faculty Senate representative for each 25 such members of that separate faculty, except that each separate faculty shall be entitled to at least one representative.
 Each separate faculty shall establish its own procedures for the election of these representatives.